Peter Kravitz

-Peter Kravitz is a figure in the Scottish literary scene.
+Peter Kravitz (born 1961) is a figure in the Scottish literary scene, and is best-known for editing the Edinburgh Review.
 He was born in London, England, but has lived most of his life in Edinburgh.
 He is Jewish.
-He has edited Edinburgh Review, Contemporary Scottish Fiction, reprinted by Picador and Faber, and brought new Scottish writers to a wider audience.

-From 1980 to 1990 during Kravitz's term as editor, Polygon, the former University of Edinburgh student imprint, came to lead the field in publishing new Scottish fiction.
-His editorship of the Edinburgh Review from 1984 to 1990 supplied fresh talent.
-He was influential in developing discussion between people in literature, politics and the visual arts, in Scotland and beyond.
+He edited the Edinburgh Review between 1984 and 1990, and was editorial director of Polygon Books between 1986 and 1990.

-While at Polygon, he tried to publish James Kelman's second novel, and requested a grant from the Scottish Arts Council.
+While at Polygon, he tried to publish James Kelman's second novel A Chancer, and requested a grant from the Scottish Arts Council.
 They refused because Alick Buchanan-Smith, a Conservative MP, had complained about the "foul language" in Kelman's first novel.

-In the late 1990s, he worked for Napier University, and he is now a psychotherapist and counsellor in Edinburgh.
-He still writes occasionally on Scottish literature.
+In the late 1990s he worked for Napier University.